Spotlight on Recovery: An Introductory Story on Depression

-That was it, the anxiety turned into deep-seeded depression and I sunk into the couch in the basement, bawling my eyes out wishing for a way out.
+That was it, the rage turned into deep-seeded depression and I sunk into the couch in the basement, bawling my eyes out wishing for a way out.

-If you’ve ever had suicidal ideations, you know that they can come in a moments notice and be the most outrageous things you’ve ever thought in your life.
+If you’ve ever had suicidal ideations, you know that they can come at a moments notice and be the most outrageous things you’ve ever thought in your life.

 At this very moment, I realized how deep I had gone down the rabbit hole.
 I wasn’t going to be able to get myself out of this one.
 Having glanced at an ordinary object and imagined the ways I could use it to take my own life horrified me.

 I could never leave my children the way my father left me.
 I could never pass this burden onto them.